pinobatch/numism/docs/gb_emu_testing.md

 ### DMG sound

-NO$GMB and VBA fail all tests because they don't mask write-only bits when reading back values from audio registers and honor writes while the APU is off.
+No$gmb and VBA fail all tests because they don't mask write-only bits when reading back values from audio registers and honor writes while the APU is off.
 Still curious what differences are most impactful.